Juveniles in Public Institutions

 Note: Only the minimum information needed to determine or restore eligibility in accordance with current MC policy may be requested.

-• MC eligibility begins on the date of release.
+• MC eligibility begins on the date of the application.

 • The Probation Department must be notified whether the ward is eligible for benefits.